bibleexchange/courses/synoptic-gospels/en/0105_preparation-of-the-kings-disciples.md

 ### The transfiguration of Christ (17:1-9)

-#### His face did shine as the sun
+1. His face did shine as the sun.

-#### His raiment was white as the light
+2. His raiment was white as the light.

-#### The appearance of Moses and Elijah
+3. The appearance of Moses and Elijah.
 Moses could not enter into the Promised Land, because of unbelief.
 But where is Moses now?
 He is standing on the Promised Land.

 #### The Father's witness of the Son (17:5)

-> "This is my beloved Son, in whom I am well pleased; hear ye Him."

 ### John the Baptist's prophetic fulfilment (17:10-13)

 ### Healing of demoniac son (17:10-13)

-#### The disciples lack of faith
+1. The disciples lack of faith

-#### The need for prayer and fasting
+2. The need for prayer and fasting

 There is a need in the ministry for prayer and fasting.
 Is it easy?
 No. Does the flesh enjoy it?
 No. Is it necessary?
 Yes.